Sidebar

 Single-bacteria biology

-Greta Leonaviciene is currently pursuing a PhD degree in Biochemistry at Vilnius University.
+Greta Leonaviciene has acquired a PhD degree in Biochemistry at Vilnius University.
 Before joining a PhD programme, she concluded 1-year internship at Prof. George Church group (Harvard Medical School, USA) where she became fascinated by microbiology and genomics fields.
 She also completed a short-term internship at Bigelow Laboratory Single Cell Genomics Center, USA.
 Her primary research focus is single bacteria genomics and transcriptomics using droplet-based microfluidics.
 She is interested in the role that bacteria play in ecology and human health.
 Greta has innovated a semi-permeable microcapsule concept paving the way to various single-cell techniques that are impossible to conduct when using water-in-oil droplets (1).
 The results of her work have opened many exciting projects in our lab and have broadened our research horizons.
 In her free time, she enjoys long walks with her dog 🦮.

-Profile LC
+Profile Vincenta

-Lorenzo Camisi, PhD student
+Vicenta Mikulėnaitė, PhD student

 Single Cell Biology